| Documentation

 1. Order Submission: Your order is submitted to the broker (Tradier)

-3. If Filled: Order details are recorded and your script variables are updated
+3. If Filled: Order details are recorded and your script variables are updated immediately

 Pending Order Detection